francoisstock/PCBS_project/README.md

 TrialHandler
 ========

 This class is utilised to handle trial sequencing.
 It allows to define the specificities (here the position of the target and its orientation) of each condition in advance of the experiment.
+The position of the gabors are determined using a function (_positionGabors_) that was defined at the beginning of the module and returns n equidistant Gabor patches on an imaginary circle whith a specified radius (here 6 degrees).
 How many trials there is for each condition is specified, and the trials are randomised in advance of running the experiment.

 targetResponses = []
 for i in range(nConditions):